Foreign Institutional Investors (FII) trading activity details with purchase, sales, net and investments.

 Who is a Foreign Institutional Investor?

 A foreign institutional investor (FII) is an investor or investment fund registered in a country other than the one it is investing in.
-Primarily, institutional investors include hedge funds, insurance companies, pension funds and mutual funds.
+Primarily, institutional investors include investinng in hedge funds, insurance companies, pension funds and mutual funds investment.
 The term is very common here in India and hence, refers to outside companies investing in the financial markets of India.
 In addition to the types of investors above, others include banks, large corporate buyers or representatives of large institutions.
 All FII activities take a position in a foreign financial market on behalf of the home country in which they are registered.

 FII in India

 Countries with developing economies have the highest volume of FII activities.
 Since these economies are dynamically growing, they provide bigger opportunities for investors by offering higher growth potential as compared to mature economies.
 FII activities are most commonly found in India as our economy is growing.
 It is mandatory for all the investors to register with the Securities and Exchange Board of India (SEBI) to participate in FII activities.

 Take for example, a Japanese Mutual Fund company wanting to invest in a company of Indian origin; what does it have to do?
 Well, it can purchase the equity on the Indian public exchange and take a long position in a high-growth stock.
 This transaction is also lucrative to the domestic private investors who may not be able to register with the Securities and Exchange Board of India.
 Instead, they can invest in the mutual fund and participate in the high growth potential.